 The short-circuit power ratio, calculated at each bus, highlights the response (traditionally known as the "stiffness" or "strength") of the power system regarding power quality supply (namely voltage quality).
 Short-circuit levels across the network are characterized both before and after the addition of wind/PV power.
 For high wind/PV shares, some synchronous generation will not be dispatched, which may lead to a reduction in the minimum short-circuit level and a reduced short circuit ratio.
 (In contrast, the presence of wind/PV generation in remote locations might actually improve the short-circuit level in these locations.)
 This, in turn, may affect the power quality, magnitude of voltage step changes after shunt switching, and the operation of line commutated HVDC converters and PV/wind turbine power electronic controls.
 The impact of the short-circuit currents on the operation of the protective relay system should also be investigated.
-Due to the reduction in short-circuit levels, it is unlikely that the change in short-circuit current will have any impact on the momentary or interrupting capability of the circuit breakers.
+Due to the reduction in short-circuit levels, it is unlikely that the change in short-circuit breakers.
 However, the local power quality may be affected, and its impact should be assessed.